briandrum/codes.forchagrin.com/_chapters/chapter-149-employment-provisions.md

 equivalent of four hours pay at their straight time rate.
 This does not apply when an employee continues to work after his normal work shift schedule ends or is told to report prior to his regular scheduled starting time.
-This premium payment shall be limited to one occurrence in an employee’s work day.
+This premium payment shall be limited to one occurrence in an employee's work day.
 This subsection shall also apply to temporary full-time laborers when authorized and approved by the department head.